Basic Concepts of Apparel Design and Production

 - TAM 2520: 3 Credit Hours

 - Surveys the history of Western dress and its global influences from prehistory through 1850.
-Prerequisite: ENGLSH 1000.
+Prerequisite: ENGLISH 1000.
 Writing Intensive designation.
-Humanities or Social Science.

 Digital Textile and Apparel Applications